wolfeidau/coffer/README.md

 This command line tool is will retrieve an encrypted bundle of data from an s3 bucket and create files on the local host.

+A typical use case for coffer is you have a docker container which needs to retrieve on startup some file based secrets and apply them prior to starting a service.
+This is quite common requirement with continuous integration agents running in docker containers.

 # bundle format